Skip to Main Content

 A targeted search that captures the most relevant studies, but does not necessarily locate every single piece of relevant literature.

-A highly precise search risks missing relevant studies -- as it casts a small net -- but this approach is still suitable in many situations.
+A very targeted (or precise) search risks missing relevant studies -- as it casts a small net -- but this approach is still suitable in many situations.

 Usage